janderudder/test-facility/README.md

 EXPECT(condition1, "message1") && EXPECT(condition2, "message2");
 ```

-#### Other features:
+#### Features

+- EXPECT macro, combines logically
+- Output for each successful tests
-An output is generated for successful tests too.
+- Detailed output for failed tests
-Test count is printed at the end of the program.
+- Test count output at the end of the program
-All output happens on `stdout`.
+- Output happens on `stdout`

 ### Compilation